aifatelescope/datared/_sources/background-info.md

 We now describe some nomenclature as well as important aspects of these sensors.
 These are equally applicable to both types.

+### Quantum efficiency

+The quantum efficiency (QE) is the ratio of produced electrons to the number of photons hitting the detector surface, characterizing the sensitivity of the sensor.
+QEs of top grade sensors are above 90% over a significant wavelength range.
+For many considerations we can therefore assume that one photon leads to one electron, and use the words photons and electrons interchangeably.

 ### Full-well capacity

-The charge capacity of CCD pixels is limited.
+The charge capacity of a pixel is limited.
 The maximum number of electrons fitting into a single pixel is called full well capacity or simply "full well".
 Typical scientific sensors have a full well of the order of $10^5$ electrons.
 If the charge level is approaching full well the signal is getting non-linear and charges may spill over into adjacent pixels.
 Note that the full-well capacity is a physical property of the sensor's pixels, and not just a "software issue" about how the pixel values are stored in a computer.

 ### ADC, ADU, and gain